Glossary of Myeloma Terms and Definitions

 Progression-free survival (PFS): The length of time during and after the treatment of a disease, such as cancer, that a patient lives with the disease but it does not get worse.
 In a clinical trial, measuring the PFS is one way to determine how well a new treatment works.
 See “Progressive disease.”

 Progressive disease: Myeloma that is becoming worse or relapsing, as documented by tests.
-Defined as an increase of ≥ 25% from lowest confirmed response value in the myeloma protein level and/or new evidence of disease.
+Defined as an increase of ≥ 25% from the lowest confirmed response value in the myeloma protein level and/or new evidence of disease.

 Proteasome: A joined group (or complex) of enzymes that destroy damaged or unwanted proteins and undamaged proteins that require degradation in the cell.
 This turnover or “recycling” of proteins is important to maintain balance within the cell and helps to regulate several functions including cell growth.